1-877-929-7245

 Day 6 - Continuing our voyage north to Trondheim

-Back on board, our voyage north continues out into the open water of the fjord, travelling through an amazingly abundant archipelago.
+Back on board, our voyage north continues out into the open water of the fjord, traveling through an amazingly abundant archipelago.
 We pass the Kjeungskjær Lighthouse, a bright red octagonal structure situated at the meeting point of Trondheimsfjord and the North Sea, before navigating the narrow strait of Stokksund on our way to the coastal town of Rørvik.

 Includes